Gretchen Carlson: Personal life

-On October 4, 1997, Carlson married sports agent Casey Close.
+On October 4, 1997, Carlson married sports agent and former professional baseball player Casey Close.
 They live in Greenwich, Connecticut, with their two children.

 She announced on Fox & Friends on June 9, 2009, and repeated on Glenn Beck's Fox News program, that her parents' car dealership had been selected for closure as part of the General Motors reorganization and bankruptcy.
 A year later, the Minneapolis Star Tribune reported that "It took an act of Congress, a national TV appeal and maybe a little bit of history on the owners' side, but Main Motor, the Anoka car dealership that Lee and Karen Carlson's family has owned for 91 years, will keep its General Motors dealership after all."

 Carlson remains an advocate of the arts from her experience as a child violinist.
-Both of Carlson's children are pianists.
-At the age of 9, Carlson's daughter organized a solo piano recital in their hometown of Greenwich, Connecticut to raise money for charity.
-Shortly after the Sandy Hook elementary school shooting, Kaia's recital raised $5,000 for an animal sanctuary started in honor of victim Catherine Violet Hubbard.
-Today she serves on the teenage advisory board.

 As a string instrumentalist in her youth, Carlson had admired cellist Yo-Yo Ma, whom she eventually met when they both spoke at the 2019 Dreamforce Conference in San Francisco.